-The E-CSCF receives an INVITE request from the P-CSCF, which contains location as a PIDF-LO in the body of the INVITE, and the TN of the caller, either in the P-Asserted-Identity if present, in the P-Preferred-Identity if present, or, otherwise, in the From header.
+The E-CSCF receives an INVITE request from the P-CSCF, which contains location as a PIDF-LO in the body of the INVITE, and the TN of the caller in the P-Asserted-Identity header.

 The E-CSCF SHOULD query a [NENA i2] compliant VoIP Positioning Center using the "V5" interface, sending the location and TN of the caller as described in [NENA i2].
 The VPC returns an ESRN, ESQK and Last Resort Option.